A notebook for fiction writers and aspiring novelists. One editor’s perspective.

 Jane awoke from a deep sleep with a start.
 Her wrists remained tightly bound.
 She stared at the ceiling for a long moment, trying to recall the bald man’s words.
 Had he been an apparition?
 His appearance merely a dream?
 For the hundredth time she tried furtively to remember her name.
 Beyond the room’s little window, she could see the horizon beginning to darken.
 Night would be upon her soon, meaning she’d spent an entire day locked in this miserable little place...

 Can moods and emotions help set a scene?
 Absolutely.
-Typically, we need not make any special effort to establish a character’s mood. (“Hello, I’m John, your new neighbor!
-I’m usually a cranky, cantankerous sort!”)
-Astute writing will usually reveal your character’s mood.
+Typically, we need not make any specific, in-your-face effort to establish a character’s mood.
+For instance: “Hello, I’m John, your new neighbor!
+I’m usually a cranky, cantankerous sort, so stay away from me!” isn’t necessary, when, “Yeah, yeah, so I’m your new frickin’ neighbor.
+BFD,” John grumbled from the doorway. will nicely suffice.
+Astute writing will best reveal your character’s moods and overall persona.
 But a terse gaze, a taut smile, a little hand-wringing or the drop of a tear can reveal much about the tenor of the scene.
 Thus, if a character is secretly angry or relieved or nervous—those snippets of info can help readers understand the scene’s ultimate intention.